You are here: Home > Koi Health & Wellness Center

 Coupled with a good environment, filtration, nutrition, and parasite control, products like KoiZyme are another great tool to give you an edge in making a truly healthy environment, which is a natural disease control.

 When treating you need to have patience.
-You have to treat early but you also have to give time between treatments to allow the medicine to dissipate or break down before adding another does.
+You have to treat early but you also have to give time between treatments to allow the medicine to dissipate or break down before adding another dose.
 Another way to do that is to make small water changes between doses.

 You need to treat according to the temperature of your pond.
 Most medicines are temperature dependent in how they work.
 Even the parasites themselves are temperature dependent.
 When the water is cold the parasite has a slow life cycle.
 With warm water, the parasite has a faster life cycle.
-ProForm C, parasite treatment, will work in any water temperature.

 Most Common Reasons Koi Die